 “We wanted to turn people on to renewable materials – that became our raison d’etre,” Jeff said about their driving mission.

 “Our full intent from the beginning was to utilize a wide pallet of renewable materials, all of which are quite prevalent and available in China, with the largest supply of bamboo in the world, largest supply of industrial or agricultural hemp, and to many people’s surprise, also a source for cork.”

-Bamboo cooking and prepping utensils, cork bowls, bamboo and cork flyswatters and hemp kitchen towels are among more than 100 products Bambu offers.
+Bamboo cooking and prepping utensils, bamboo and cork flyswatters and hemp kitchen towels are among more than 100 products Bambu offers.
 Their collection includes the housewares, hospitality and outdoor adventure segments, with multi-use, reusable and eco-friendly single-use products.

 With a desire to create products from widespread, natural resources, they also wanted to fashion items that didn’t have an Asian feel.
 The result is a blend of two cultures: Products that answer the needs of Western culture, fashioned from renewable resources that are bountiful in Asia.